codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 When the class is first instantiated, if no database connection instance is passed to the constructor, it will automatically connect to the default database group, as set in the configuration.
-You can modify which group is used on a per-model basis by adding the DBGroup property to your class.
+You can modify which group is used on a per-model basis by adding the ``$DBGroup`` property to your class.
 This ensures that within the model any references to ``$this->db`` are made through the appropriate connection.
 ::